mongodb-js/charts-embed-sdk/examples/charts/click-events-filtering/README.md

 ## Running this Sample with your data

 1. If you do not wish to use our sample data and have completed the above steps to prepare your own chart for embedding,
     - Open the _index.js_ file (`src/index.js`)
-   - Replace the `baseUrl` string on with the base URL you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
+    - Replace the Charts `baseUrl` string with the base URL you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
-   - Replace the `chartId` string on with the chart ID you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
+    - Replace the `chartId` string with the chart ID you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
     - Replace the filter in the `addEventListener` callback with a suitable filter document for your chart
 2. Run `npm install` to install the package dependencies.
-3. Run `npm start` to launch the sample application
+3. Run `npm start` to launch the sample application.

 This should create a local server running the Charts demo.
 Open a web browser and navigate to `http://localhost:1234` in the url bar to see the sample.